SKorea public pension raided in corruption probe

 The merger of Samsung units Cheil Industries and Samsung C&T last year was seen as a crucial step to ensure a smooth father-to-son power transfer to Lee Jae-Yong, scion of Samsung’s founding family.

-It was criticized by many who said it willfully undervalued Samsung C&T stock, but the National Pension Service (NPS)—a major Samsung shareholder—voted in favor of the deal, which eventually went through.
+It was criticised by many who said it wilfully undervalued Samsung C&T stock, but the National Pension Service (NPS)—a major Samsung shareholder—voted in favour of the deal, which eventually went through.

 Investigators searched some 10 places including offices of the NPS and the health ministry that oversees the fund, Yonhap news agency said.